Overcome Exercise Resistance by Embracing This Adventurous Motivation

 How Much Physical Movement?

-The study above suggested 150 minutes of exercise per week based on their findings, which falls in line with the recommendations from the World Health Organization.
-You can break that down in whatever way makes it sound the most appealing to you, such as twenty minutes a day; 2.5 hours per week, etc.
+The study above suggests 150 minutes of exercise per week based on their findings, which falls in line with the recommendations from the World Health Organization.
+You can break that down in whatever way makes it sound the most appealing to you, such as twenty minutes a day, or 2.5 hours per week, etc.

 Exercise or physical movement sounds really time-consuming.
 Here are some tips to keep your spirits up.